Nii-Sodja/Greeting-Cards/README.md

 # Greeting Cards Project

 ## Project Overview
 This project is a simple web-based application that showcases three greeting cards displayed under a styled header.
-The objective was to practice building a responsive layout using HTML, CSS, and JavaScript.
+The objective was to build a React application using Vite and Tailwind CSS to practice creating components and passing props.
 Throughout this project, I learned about structuring a project effectively, designing visually appealing elements, and testing for cross-browser compatibility.

 ## Technologies Used
 The following technologies and tools were used in this project: